tuplescompany/crumbjs/edge/README.md

 ## Features

-- Built for Bun.serve and only targets backend APIs
+- Build on top of battle tested and fast H3/Nitro radix trie baed router: rue3
 - Zod-based validation for bodies, params, queries and headers
 - Automatic OpenAPI 3.1 document generation and UI (Swagger or Scalar)
 - Simple middleware system and optional global middlewares